jtulach/bck2brwsr/docs/MAVEN.md

 ## Interacting with Java

-While in browser console (press F12 to open it), you can interact with the Java virtual machine by loading **public** Java class and invoking its **public** static methods:
+While in browser console (press F12 to open the developer tools with the console tab), you can interact with the Java virtual machine by loading **public** Java class and invoking its **public** static methods:
 ```js
 vm.loadClass("java.lang.System", function(System) {
   System.exit(0)